reytoms/Portfolio/Project_Part2.md

 <img width="400" alt="Screen Shot 2021-11-19 at 12 35 35 AM" src="https://user-images.githubusercontent.com/92896969/142571159-6d13e9a8-b440-4228-85bc-888408602523.png">

 **Visual 2:** This visual can be considered a storyboard in itself.
-"MIND WHERE YOU GO" is a short journey of an equipped mind to a more relaxed, happy mind.
+"MIND VERSUS HEART: Travel" is a short journey of an equipped/fatigued mind to a more relaxed, happy mind.
 From my personal experience, travelling has helped me explore, learn and grow.
 The exposure from meeting people of different cultures and lifestyle, looking at the world from their perspective and learning something new (perhaps a language), or trying a new cuisine, are all experiences that help us evolve in creativity, and mindset.
 Depression could arise from loneliness or the fear of being lonely.
 Travelling is a great opportunity to meet friends and family, and even make a new friend along the journey.

 “Vacation travel as a means for getting away from the rigors of work and relaxing a few times a year is proven to be beneficial to overall mental health” -  U.S. Air Force Capt.
 Abigail Wolfe (86th Medical Group psychologist)